 This article was originally published on the Atlassian Community.

-If your organization uses Jira Cloud and Jira on-premise concurrently, then syncing user mentions in comments between the two systems is challenging.
+If your organization uses both Jira Cloud and Jira on-premise, syncing user mentions in comments between these two systems can be tricky.
+The main reason?
+They handle mentions in completely different formats.

-With Exalate, it’s possible to synchronize user mentions bi-directionally, making it easier for teams to collaborate seamlessly across both Jira instances.
+With Exalate, you can synchronize user mentions bi-directionally, so teams collaborate seamlessly across both Jira instances without worrying about broken @mentions or missing context.

 The Use Case

-• Synchronizing summary, description, attachments, etc between Jira Cloud and Jira on-premise.
+- Synchronize summary, description, attachments, and other fields between Jira Cloud and Jira on-premise.

-• synchronizing user mentions when the user does not exist in one of the systems.
-In this case, a custom message along with the user mention must be synced.
+- User mentions where the user does not exist in one system.
+In that case, a custom fallback message with the user mention gets synced instead.

 The Challenges

-The real challenge is that Jira Cloud and Jira on-premise handle comments differently.
+Jira Cloud and Jira on-premise handle comments differently.
+They also use different internal formats for user mentions:

 Exalate is a fully customizable bi-directional synchronization solution.
-It can set up integrations for popular platforms like Jira Cloud, Jira on-premise, Azure DevOps, Zendesk, ServiceNow, Salesforce, GitHub, etc.
+It supports integrations for popular platforms like Jira Cloud, Jira on-premise, Azure DevOps Cloud and Server, Zendesk, ServiceNow, Salesforce, GitHub, Freshservice, Freshdesk, Asana, and custom connectors.

-The scripting engine that Exalate supports makes it an ideal solution for implementing advanced use cases.
-It also has an intuitive visual drag-and-drop interface having pre-built sync rules and mappings.
+The Groovy scripting engine makes it an ideal solution for advanced use cases like this one.
+You also get an intuitive visual interface with pre-built sync rules and mappings for simpler setups.

-Let’s see how to implement this use case with Exalate.
+Let’s see how to implement this use case.

-Synchronize User Mentions Bi-directionally Between Jira Cloud and Jira On-premise
+How to Synchronize User Mentions Between Jira Cloud and Jira On-Premise

 Prerequisites